Christmas Themed Miniature Bases | Free STLs with Painting Guide

 Download

-Download on MakerWorld — All 5 bases as individual STL files.
+Download Set 1 on MakerWorld: All 5 bases as STL files.